- Do you maintain an Approved List of Suppliers?

 How do we submit an interest in tendering for a specific contract?Back to top

-When you have registered as a supplier on The Chest (see FAQ 2), you are able to formally register an interest in tendering for a specific opportunity when you see it advertised.
+When you have registered as a supplier on the Chest, you are able to formally register an interest in tendering for a specific opportunity when you see it advertised.
 Don’t worry if you subsequently do not submit a tender, even if you have registered an interest, as this will not count against you when future opportunities are advertised.
 It may be, for instance, that you access the tender documentation after registering an interest and then decide that the opportunity does not match your business offer.

 How do you choose which supplier you want?Back to top

-For individual contract requirements between £5,000 and £50,000 (supplies and services) or £75,000 (works contracts), the councils can undertake a Request for Quotation exercise which may or may not be advertised on The Chest as an open opportunity for all suppliers to participate in.
-For all open opportunities above £25,000, the councils will advertise them on Contracts Finder as well as The Chest.
+For individual requirements between £5,000 and £24,999: the councils may use pre-existing framework agreements, search websites and catalogues, or undertake a Request for Quotation exercise which may or may not be advertised on the Chest as an open opportunity.